NO, METHADONE IS NOT THE NEW METHADONE

 As methadone prescriptions rose, so did overdose deaths involving methadone – from 623 in 1999 to 4,706 in 2007.

-the established level of competence and dedication to ethical, thoughtful and informed practice by the American medical system is protective, would guarantee safety and welfare of vulnerable and all Americans, with any new fix for the opioid crisis.
+the established level of competence and dedication to ethical, thoughtful and informed clinical practice and judgement by the American medical system is protective, would guarantee safety and welfare of vulnerable and all Americans, with any new fix for the opioid crisis.

 Researchers sketched a vivid line Friday linking the dollars spent by drugmakers to woo doctors around the country to a vast opioid epidemic that has led to tens of thousands of deaths.